 - Pros and cons of each method

-- Impact on the carbon cycle
+- How the carbon cycle responds to each method.

 Stop and Think